-- Service, maintenance, storage, and trash areas shall be located in discreet places to the extent feasible while still allowing convenient access for each tenant, and screened with landscaping from adjacent public right-of-ways, public plazas, pedestrian corridors and building fronts. - 2.
+- 1. Service, maintenance, storage, and trash areas shall be located in discreet places to the extent feasible while still allowing convenient access for each tenant, and screened with landscaping from adjacent public right-of-ways, public plazas, pedestrian corridors and building fronts. - 2.
 Exterior on-site utilities, including sewer, gas, water, electric, telephone and communications equipment should be installed underground, where feasible.
 Transformers and other utility equipment that must be above ground should be screened and incorporated into the landscape wherever possible. - 3.
-Trash enclosures shall be located on a four inch concrete pad screened by a six foot high decorative concrete block wall that is compatible with the architectural design of the main building.
-When adjacent to multi-story buildings, said enclosure shall incorporate an opaque decorative gate, a screened pedestrian access door and decorative beams or other roofing material to provide visual screening from said multi-story buildings.
-Trash enclosure design is to be approved by the Planning Manager prior to issuance of any building permit(s).
+Trash enclosures shall be located on a four-inch concrete pad screened by a six-foot-high decorative concrete block wall that is compatible with the architectural design of the main building.
+When adjacent to multistory buildings, said Enclosures shall incorporate an opaque decorative gate, a screened pedestrian access door, and exterior enclosures should have a solid roof or canopy decorative beams or other roofing material to provide visual screening from said multistory buildings.
+Trash enclosure design is to be approved by the Planning Manager Community Development Director prior to issuance of any building permit(s).